-Statement of compliance
+Statement of Compliance

-These consolidated financial statements have been prepared in accordance with International Accounting Standards 1, Presentation of Financial Statements ("IAS 1") using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-These consolidated financial statements were approved by the Board of Directors on April 26, 2023.
+These consolidated financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements were approved by the Board of Directors on April 26, 2024.